23/9/2019 by Katherine Memery

 This month, we caught up with Chris Longbottom, Partner and Head of the family department at Clarke Wilmott in Manchester.
 After learning how Chris spent his summer, topics on the agenda included his route into family law, his career highlights and his favourite restaurants in Manchester.

 How was your summer?

 Lovely – busy but managed to make time to have a break with the family.
-We went to St Ives at the end of the summer break and have a lovely time!
+We went to St Ives at the end of the summer break and had a lovely time!

 At what age did you decide you wanted to be a solicitor?

 Well…I had no idea what I wanted to do and at school was pushed into a maths and science route when I really wanted to do English/ History and Maths.
 I actually went to Uni to start an accountancy degree and had a module of law.
 I then realised a law degree was effectively an interesting history degree and switched quickly to Law with Accounting.
 After that; long story short is that I realised I was a people person and solicitor (then eventually private client/ family law) was the route I went down.

 Why did you decide to specialise in family law?

 I was lucky enough to experience many different areas of law in an extended work experience role (3 years during Uni downtime!) and then my training contract with a small firm in Yorkshire.
 There was a pressing need for me to fill a family role during that time and I ended up as a trainee with my own office full of files.
 While there was a need that I filled – I quickly realised I preferred meeting and helping client’s personal issues rather than say commercial work where client contact was less prevalent.

 What would you say has been your career highlight so far?